 But if you’re short on time, and can’t afford to explore much, head straight to the most interesting square in the old town called Marktplatz, and in Marktplatz, the popular Rathaus — a beautifully renovated Renaissance palace that has been the town hall for centuries.
 Right across the town hall lies the market square full of street food vendors, flower shops, and the many happy tourists making their buy.

 Explore Rehbergerweg And Its Vineyards On Foot

-Take tram no 6 towards the direction of Riehen Grenze until the stop «Fondation Beyeler» and explore a 6-km long trail, designed by the artist Tobias Rehberger, that links two countries, two communities and two cultural institutions – and tells countless stories along its 24 stops.
+Take tram no 6 towards the direction of Riehen Grenze until the stop «Fondation Beyeler» and explore a 6-km long trail, designed by the artist Tobias Rehberger, that links two countries, two communities and two cultural institutions – and tells countless stories along with its 24 stops.

 The trail takes you through 24 different sculptures or pieces of art, as you make your way from Switzerland to Germany, and back, overlooking the city of Basel and surrounding vineyards.
 A free brochure can be found at the Tourism Information center in the Basel City Center.

 Drink Like Locals

 Ueli beer has been slaking the thirst of Baslers for more than 40 years, and its two brewery restaurants, located at Rheingasse have several varieties on tap.

 The one I’d personally explored and favoured was Restaurant Fischerstube, which offers freshly brewed beer.
 You can even take a look at their in-house brewery from a glass window.
-I ordered Sauted sliced beef liver “sour” with Rösti, and a mountain of cheese, and a couple of Ueli Beers.
+I ordered Sauteed sliced beef liver “sour” with Rösti, and a mountain of cheese, and a couple of Ueli Beers.
 The beers were the best part of the dinner.

-For a bit of touristic stuff, and an unforgettable view of the city, head to the panoramic Bar Rouge, situated in the 105-metre-high Messeturm.
+For a bit of touristic stuff, and an unforgettable view of the city, head to the panoramic Bar Rouge, situated in the 105-meter-high Messeturm.

 Dine Like Locals